 🍽️Serving Hamburgers

-Sharp cheddar or something like Velvetta (I know, but I like it) are the most commonly used.
+For cheeseburgers, add a slice of the cheese of your choice at the last minute of cooking or just after removing them from the grill.
+Sharp cheddar or something like Velveeta (I know, but I like it) are the most commonly used.
 Other good choices are Swiss or Havarti.

-In addition to bacon, the usual mustard, ketchup, lettuce, tomato slices, pickles, slices of onion, BBQ sauce, and other sauces like Worcestershire sauce—the list is endless.
+In addition to the usual condiments—mustard or ketchup, lettuce, bacon, tomato slices, pickles, onion slices, BBQ sauce, and other sauces like Worcestershire sauce—the list is endless.

 Other Burger Recipes